 Bathing, Dressing, Eating, Toileting, Continence, and Ambulation.

 Most policies require assistance in 2 out of 5 ADL’s to be in effect.
 Policies may go a step further and define the level of assistance required with each ADL.
 These levels of assistance are defined as:

 Standby or Passive Assistance: Standby or Passive assistance typically means that an individual may be able to complete tasks, but they require monitoring, prompting, or some help, but not necessarily all of the time.
 This allows a caregiver and policyholder the ability to be as independent as possible but receives help when necessary.
 It is also much easier to qualify for when accessing insurance benefits.
-People that are aged for more than 50 years old, should start investing in ASDA life insurance over 50s.
-The care team in Abby services recommend in getting one as we will absolutely always take care of you but there are cases that is out of reach.
-And getting a life insurance would definitely help the family if one of it’s member die.
+The care team in Abby services recommends getting one as we will absolutely always take care of you but there are cases that are out of reach.
+And getting life insurance would definitely help the family if one of it’s member die.

 Should you have any questions do not hesitate to contact Abby Services.
 We are happy to review your policy for free and help make sure you have access to the In-Home Caregivers you need and maximize what you receive from your policy.